-Sender Policy Framework (SPF) is another email authentication technique that can be used to check domain spoofing and prevent spammers from sending messages on behalf of your domain.
-It comprises three components: an authentication function, specialized headers that are placed in emails, and a policy framework.
+Sender Policy Framework (SPF) is another email authentication technique that can check domain spoofing and prevent spammers from sending messages on behalf of your domain.
+It comprises three components: an authentication function, specialized headers placed in emails, and a policy framework.

-An SPF record is a record that's added to your domain's DNS zone.
-It contains the IP addresses that you want to authorize for sending emails on your behalf.
-This can really come in handy if you use a hosted email solution like Google, Apple or Office365, or an ESP like Higher Logic.
+An SPF record is a record that's added to your domain's DNS record.
+It contains the IP addresses you want to authorize for emailing on your behalf.
+This can come in handy if you use a hosted email solution like Google, Apple, Office 365, or an ESP like Higher Logic.

 Sample SPF DNS TXT Record